kaxtus/aait-cfg/README.md

 - Cerberus for configuration validation
 - PyYaml for reading yaml files

-These libs can be installed using command:
+These libraries can be installed using command:
 ```asm
 pip3 install pyside2 cerberus pyyaml
 ```